aabhiyann/talkifydocs/README.md

 ## TalkifyDocs v2.0

 AI-powered PDF assistant that lets you upload documents and chat with them using natural language.
-This is the v2.0 modernization of the original TalkifyDocs app, focusing on 2025 best practices, performance, and UX.
+Built with Next.js 16, React 19, Clerk authentication, and advanced AI capabilities including multi-document conversations, highlights, and admin dashboard.

+**Key Features:**
+- 📄 Upload and chat with PDFs using AI
+- 🔀 Multi-document conversations (up to 5 files)
+- ⭐ Save highlights and bookmarks
+- 📤 Export and share conversations
+- 🎯 Public demo mode (no sign-up required)
+- 👨‍💼 Admin dashboard with user management
+- 🚀 Production-ready with monitoring and caching

 ### Docs Index